Invarion/invarion-docs/docs/rapid-online/the-invarion-cloud/plans-history-and-recovery.md

 ![Plan's History](./assets/Plan_History.png)

-To use recovery options select "History" from the plan's context menu.
+To use recovery options select **History** from the plan's context menu.
 A new dialogue will appear listing all the possible recovery points for this plan.
-Select the one you are interested in and choose one of two options, "Restore this version" or "Create copy".
+Select the one you are interested in and choose one of two options, **Restore this version** or **Create copy**.
 The former restores the original plan to the selected previous version.
 The latter creates a new plan from information saved in the selected recovery point.
-Recovery points listed in the "History" dialogue are divided by date.
+Recovery points listed in the **History** dialogue are divided by date.
 In addition to that each one has unique number, timestamp and user responsible for the modification made to the plan.

 **Note:** If you restore a previous version of the plan, you will still have access to the later versions of the document.
 So, no risk is involved.